kylewaldner/emacs.d/README.md

 I build it with this:

 ```
+# you should install it into a different dir if you want to use gtk3 for non server emacs
+# the x toolkit lucid option is needed for emacs server to work
+# tree sitter is needed for tree sitter support
+# the rest of these are optional improvements
 mkdir -p $HOME/emacs/server_emacs
-./configure --prefix=$HOME/emacs/server_emacs \ # installs it into a different directory
+./configure --prefix=$HOME/emacs/server_emacs \
-  --with-x-toolkit=lucid \                      # important to make emacsserver work
+  --with-x-toolkit=lucid \
-  --with-tree-sitter \                          # needed for tree sitter
+  --with-tree-sitter \
-  --with-native-compilation \                   # the rest of these are optional improvements
+  --with-native-compilation \
   --with-json \
   --with-modules \
   --with-cairo \